Licentiate in Sacred Theology (S.T.L.)

-- Advanced understanding of biblical, theological and magisterial principles of the New Evangelization.
+- An advanced understanding of biblical, theological and magisterial principles of the New Evangelization.
 Demonstrate the ability to apply these principles in analyzing scholarship and in assessing both existing and proposed programs of evangelization.

-- Advanced understanding of the principles of spirituality that are essential for evangelization.
-Based on this understanding of both the sanctifying and charismatic dimensions of the Spirit's work be able to apply this understanding in assessing programs of evangelization.
+- An advanced understanding of the principles of spirituality that are essential for evangelization.
+Based on this understanding of both the sanctifying and charismatic dimensions of the Spirit's work students should be able to apply this understanding in assessing programs of evangelization.

-- Advanced knowledge of how the theological, spiritual and methodological components of evangelization express themselves in various times, places and cultural settings.
+- An advanced knowledge of how the theological, spiritual and methodological components of evangelization should be differently utilized in various times, places and cultural settings.

-- Advanced understanding of the cultural milieu in which evangelization takes place.
-Be able to evaluate positive and negative features of the cultural environment.
-Be able to articulate what inculturation and transformation of culture would mean in such situations.
+- An advanced understanding of the cultural milieu in which evangelization takes place; an ability to evaluate positive and negative features of the cultural environment and articulate what inculturation and transformation of culture would mean in such situations.

-- Be familiar, both on a theoretical and pastoral level, with contemporary models, programs and movements of evangelization and be able to analyze and assess them from theological, spiritual and methodological perspectives.
+- A familiarity, both on a theoretical and pastoral level, with contemporary models, programs and movements of evangelization and an ability to analyze and assess them from theological, spiritual and methodological perspectives.

-- Be familiar, both on a theoretical and practical level, with leadership skills necessary for evangelization, including actual experience in the field.
+- A familiarity both on a theoretical and practical level, with leadership skills necessary for evangelization, including actual experience in the field.

 Course of Study (48 credit hours)